8 Effective Tips to Improve Your Chatbot Conversation Strategy

 Creating conversation flows ahead of writing copy gives you a clear-cut idea about the actions a user will perform.
 This, in turn, helps in crafting better copy.

-Now that we’ve set context, let’s take a look at how you can improve your chatbot’s conversation strategy.
+Now that we’ve set context, let’s take a look at the eight tips that will help you can improve your chatbot’s conversation strategy.

 A study1 has proven that 75% of customers prefer to know whether they’re chatting online with a chatbot or a human.
 Some of the participants (48%) even agreed that it felt creepy when the chatbot was pretending to be a human.